manishrps/MB-920T00A-Microsoft-Dynamics-365-Fundamentals-Finance-and-Operations-Apps/Instructions/Labs/LAB[MB920]_M01_Lab1_Navigate_finance_and_operations_apps.md

 ### Setup the dynamic environment

+[!Note] Internet Explorer may automatically open in the desktop.
+If you have not already completed steps #1-6, please finish them before navigating back to Internet Explorer.

 1. Select the **AdminUserProvisioning** file on the desktop.

 1. Enter the UserName provided under environment detail page and then select **Submit**.